From bottlenecks to scale: revamping Publish for scalable adoption

 Key learnings

-2. Learnt first hand how UGC and trends shape brand trust and consumer perception.
+1. Learned how UGC and trends drive brand trust and consumer perception.

-3. Staying flexible is key to navigate ambiguity in a legacy system instead of rigidly following any single process.
+1. Staying flexible is key to navigating ambiguity in a legacy system rather than following a single rigid process.